BlakeMScurr/Rail-Towns/astro-site/src/content/blog/overview/housing-crisis.md

 > New Zealanders all know there is a housing crisis ...
 We will build 2000 houses on our ancestral lands

-By contrast, we believe [New Zealand First's policy](https://archive.is/MnCjl) and [The Green Party's policy](https://archive.is/3ZrJW) deemphasise supply in favour of other issues, though both include some measures to increase supply, and the Greens acknowledge a housing crisis.
+We believe [New Zealand First's policy](https://archive.is/MnCjl) and [The Green Party's policy](https://archive.is/3ZrJW) deemphasise supply in favour of other issues like suburban lifestyle and environment, though both include some measures to increase supply, and the Greens acknowledge a housing crisis.

 This means 100 out of 123 seats in Parliament are held by parties who acknowledge a housing crisis, whose primary goal is to increase the supply of housing.
 This doesn't prove that there is a housing crisis or that supply should increase.
 But the fact that many people with different ideologies have come to the same conclusion may impact your thinking.